poonchuanan/tp/docs/UserGuide.md

 <br>

-### 4.3 Possible errors when adding an activity entry
+### 4.3 Possible errors when adding an entry into activity list
 An error will occur if any of the conditions below are met. <br> The respective error message will also be shown to you.
 > Any text in this format is an example of a command that will produce the respective error.